thehumblecodergp/big-data-iNeuron/Python Assignments/Assignment-2.md

 Q54.
 What is intersection() in sets?
 Explain via code.

 Q55.
-What is dictionary ibn Python?
+What is dictionary in Python?

 Q56.
 How is dictionary different from all other data structures.